 30 hours per week, 12 weeks, $15

-360 hours, $5400.00, $2043.00 subsidized by CSJ
+360 hours, $5400.00,

-Hourly Wage: $11.35 BC minimum wage, CSJ pays half $5.68/hour
+Hourly Wage: $11.35 BC minimum wage,

 Tasks and Responsibilities;

-The student will support an innovative model for food security with residents of the Riley Park are of Vancouver.
+The student will support an innovative model for food security with residents of the Riley Park area of Vancouver.
 Directly connected to the Little Mountain Neighbourhood House, this unique garden supports food growing, preparing and special events.
 There are immigrant services which encourage newcomers to have direct access to growing, eating and sharing food.
 We have special groups apply for large garden bed areas to grow (eg. Latino garden bed).
 We have a large selection of native plants, offer solstice and equinox celebrations and are places of learning for Environmental Youth Alliance and Farm2School Indigenous Foodscapes.

 The student will document attendance, support work parties, and maintain the City of Vancouver fieldhouse.
 The student will support community members in workshops, work parties and harvest celebrations.